w3c/webextensions/proposals/hasCrossSiteAncestor.md

 ### Abuse Mitigations
 A cookie may only have no cross-site ancestor when the topLevelSite in the partitionKey and the URL with which the cookie is associated with are first-party to each other.
 To prevent the creation of cookies that violate this, the set method will return an error if the URL and the topLevelSite are not first-party for cookies that are set with no-cross site ancestor.

+There are situations that can occur (such as an update to the public suffix list) which can change the if the topLevelSite and the URL are first-party to each other.
+To accomidate this possibility, the value for `hasCrossSiteAncestor` for the get(), getAll() and remove() methods will not be restricted.
+This will allow for web extensions to migrate or remove cookies that have become invalid after they have been set.

 ### Additional Security Considerations
 None